Dimension-North-Inc/Silo/README.md

 # Silo

-A Redux inspired state container featuring composable Reducer types and a unified Reducer/Middleware async `Effect` system.
+A Flux inspired state container featuring composable Reducer types and a unified Reducer/Middleware async `Effect` system.

 `Silo` is an evolution of our older state container: `Storage`, which more closely models Redux with `Store`, `Reducer`, and `Middleware` types playing roles similar to those you might encounter in a standard Redux environment.